huggingface/hub-docs/docs/hub/datasets-viewer-configure.md

 To define those dropdowns, you can name the data files or their folder after their split names (train/validation/test).
 It is also possible to customize your splits manually using YAML.

-For more information, feel free to check out the documentation on [Data files Configuration](./datasets-data-files-configuration).
+For more information, feel free to check out the documentation on [Data files Configuration](./datasets-data-files-configuration) and the [collections of example datasets](https://huggingface.co/datasets-examples).
+The [Image Dataset doc page](./datasets-image) proposes various methods to structure a dataset with images.

 ## Disable the viewer